What are the responsibilities of an estate executor regarding asset security?

 Maintain and safeguard property until distribution.
 Keep real estate insured.
 Store personal items in a secure location.
 Open a dedicated estate bank account to receive funds, pay bills, and avoid mixing estate funds with your own.

 Throughout administration, you must exercise reasonable care and good judgment.
 If you sell assets, follow the procedures under N.C.
 Gen. Stat. § 28A-14-1.
 Finally, prepare a final accounting to show how you collected, managed, and distributed every asset.
-Once beneficiaries approve, you file a release with the clerk’s office to close the estate.
+Once the estate is ready to be closed, file the appropriate final account or closing documents with the clerk’s office.

 Key Responsibilities of an Estate Executor Regarding Asset Security